-- development of waste management strategies and plans;
+- Development of waste management strategies and plans;

-- market-based instruments for environmental policy (including emissions trading);
+- Market-based instruments for environmental policy (including emissions trading);

-- ex-ante and ex-post evaluation of policies (including cost-benefit analysis, life-cycle assessment);
+- Ex-ante and ex-post evaluation of policies (including cost-benefit analysis, life-cycle assessment);

-- agri-environmental schemes / payments for ecosystem services;
+- Agri-environmental schemes / payments for ecosystem services;

-- analysis of commodity markets.
+- Analysis of commodity markets.

 Previously, Dominic was the Associate Director at ECOTEC Research & Consulting (now Ecorys) with responsibility for the company’s work on environmental policy and economics.>